 Stony Brook University and Sustainability Studies Program offer a hands on experience in Costa Rica to see and learn about the country’s efforts for environmental sustainability and renewable energy.
 Students will spend 12 days in Costa Rica participating in site visits to renewable energy facilities, and environmental sustainability efforts.
 This in-depth experience is supported with topic-specific lectures, advance online readings and assignments, and work on an interdisciplinary capstone project.
 Students will also have the opportunity to collaborate with local engineers on community service projects to provide the local communities with accessible water or other sustainability initiatives.
 This comprehensive curriculum offers students an overview of the commercial renewable energy industry - using Costa Rica and its infrastructure as our classroom.

-The SBU Study Abroad Program in Costa Rica gives students a chance to journey through an educational adventure while visiting clean energy facilities, such as wind turbines and geothermal plants, learning from industry experts as well as helping to implement innovative sustainable solutions in local communities.
+The SBU Study Abroad Program in Costa Rica gives students a chance to journey through an educational adventure as well as helping to implement innovative sustainable solutions in local communities.
 Participants have the opportunity to experience a foreign land, its beauty, thrilling adventures, memorable cultural experiences, and some free personal time for fun, while earning academic credit at Stony Brook.

 Students participating in this program have their global consciousness awakened when they see first-hand that a country can produce enough power consisting almost entirely of renewables and implement sustainable living practices.
 These same students have returned to their institutions to continue with energy and sustainability capstone projects to receive academic credit, help local communities, and accelerate their entrance into the job market with real world experiences.